Giving birth is a battle for survival in Afghanistan

 A deterioration in the security situation would likely hit pregnant women as well as midwife training.

-Transporting women in labor from rural areas to clinics is already a tough proposition in a country where few can afford cars and roads are scarce and badly maintained.
-It will become still harder if gunmen have freer rein to target travelers.
+Transporting women in labour from rural areas to clinics is already a tough proposition in a country where few can afford cars and roads are scarce and badly maintained.
+It will become still harder if gunmen have freer rein to target travellers.

 The re-emergence in political life of groups like the Taliban, which banned education and the free movement of women, could also have a devastating effect on death rates.